← Back to Blog

 Era 1: The Internet (1990s)

 The businesses that got online early had a window of advantage.
 They were findable when competitors were not.
-They could capture leads at 2am when their phone line was off.
+They could capture leads when their phone line was off.
 They looked modern and credible in a way that built trust before a conversation even happened.

 The businesses that waited found themselves in a painful position.
 Their competitors had a head start, and the gap compounded over time.
-Getting a website in 2002 instead of 1998 did not put you back to even — it put you years behind.
+Getting a website in 2002 instead of 1998 did not put you back to even.
+It put you years behind.

 Era 2: Google Search (2000s)